couchbaselabs/protocol/WISHLIST.md

  - transport level concerns
    - reliable delivery
    - binary protocol
+   - method of gracefully signalling a goodbye
+     - may want a "goodbye because this service endpoint is going away"
    - must scale to high throughput & low latency
    - encryption & auth
    - pipeline support